khoitran18/C-The-Complete-Reference/Documents/MainOutline.md

 *<stdbool.h>* – macros false and true that denote the logical values 0 and 1, respectively

-*<stdint.h>8 – integer types with specified widths <inttypes.h> – macros for input/output of types specified in
+*<stdint.h>* – integer types with specified widths <inttypes.h> – macros for input/output of types specified in
 <stdint.h>

 *<complex.h>* – functions to perform mathematical operations on